 - Transactional Terms: Sales pages

-There are various tools you can use to generate your keyword list.
+There are various SEO tools you can use to generate your keyword list.
 We use Ahrefs.

 Here’s our approach.